top of page

 —Ghaemi’s position is that psychiatry should approximate the rest of medicine.
 As previously noted:

-• ‘distress/impairment’ is arbitrary and not a scientific criterion
+• ‘Distress/impairment’ is arbitrary and not a scientific criterion.

-• diagnosis should be based on etiology, pathology, and longitudinal course
+• Diagnosis should be based on etiology, pathology, and longitudinal course.

 —Kendler, on the other hand, asserts that psychiatric diagnoses:

-• are multifactorial, bio-psycho-social constructs that can’t, as yet, be reduced to biological mechanisms
+• Are multifactorial, bio-psycho-social constructs that can’t, as yet, be reduced to biological mechanisms.

-• though DSM diagnoses are imperfect, they provide useful constructs where ‘distress/impairment’ is a necessary feature
+• Though DSM diagnoses are imperfect, they provide useful constructs where ‘distress/impairment’ is a necessary feature.

-Right on time, the March edition of the Psychiatric Times focussed on where we should go from the DSM-5-R. An article by Awais Aftab, MD, clinical assistant professor at Case Western Reserve University, contained a summary of proposed changes to the DSM, which are significant.
-I encourage you to read the article and won’t repeat the changes here, except for one: that the name of the DSM would change from Diagnostic and Statistical Manual to Diagnostic and Scientific Manual.
-To me, ‘Scientific’ sounds aspirationally premature and pretentious in light of how wide the gulf is between current practice and ‘scientific purity’.
-Assuming that this controversy will be with us for quite some time, why not just leave the name as Diagnostic Manual of Psychiatry?
+Right on time, the March edition of the Psychiatric Times focused on where we should go from the DSM-5-R. An article by Awais Aftab, MD, clinical assistant professor at Case Western Reserve University, summarized significant proposed changes to the DSM.
+I encourage you to read the article, but I won’t repeat the changes here, except for one: the name of the DSM would change from Diagnostic and Statistical Manual to Diagnostic and Scientific Manual.

 Jonathan Bauman, MD